 Bows Are Short-Range Hunting Tools

-A bow's general function is to store energy in a limb system and transfer the energy to an arrow when the string is released.
-While modern bows can shoot arrows up to 400 yards at speeds exceeding 135 miles per hour, the bow is a short-range hunting tool.
-Depending on the circumstances, the maximum distance is 30 to 40 yards; and at that range, it's common for an arrow to pass completely through an animal.
+A bow’s general function is to store energy in a limb system and transfer the energy to an arrow when the string is released.
+While modern bows can shoot arrows up to 400 yards at speeds exceeding 200 miles per hour, the bow is a short-range hunting tool.
+Depending on the circumstances, the maximum distance is 30 to 40 yards.
+At that range, it’s common for an arrow to pass completely through an animal.
 To ensure accuracy, most shots are taken at 15 yards.